riton/redminecli/README.rst

 Redmine CLI
 ===========

 Redmine CLI aims to be a CLI (Command Line Interface) for redmine (http://www.redmine.org)

+Interactions with Redmine API are made throw ``pyredminews`` module (currently, only my version is supported until the author merge my changes).

-This is a brand new project but it already implements basic interactions with Redmine installations:
+This is a brand new project but it already implements basic interactions such as:

 * Issue creation (using an editor or batch mode)
 * Get issue details
 * List all the issues of a given project